aws-samples/aws-eda-slurm-cluster/docs/onprem.md

 This can involve mounting filesystems across VPN or Direct Connect or synchronizing file systems using tools like rsync or NetApp FlexCache or SnapMirror.
 Performance will dictate the architecture of the file system.

+The onprem compute nodes must mount the Slurm controller's NFS export so that they have access to the Slurm binaries and configuration file.
+They must then be configured to run slurmd so that they can be managed by Slurm.

 ## Slurm Configuration of On-Premises Compute Nodes

 The slurm cluster's configuration file allows the configuration of on-premises compute nodes.